Working with the Thrive by Five Index 2024 – Explorations of Early Learning Systems in South Africa

 What becomes possible when nationally representative early learning data is released for public use?

-On 25 March, DataDrive2030 will release the Thrive by Five Index 2024 dataset, hosted via DataFirst at the University of Cape Town, alongside a six-paper working paper series and webinar:
+On 25 March, DataDrive2030 released the Thrive by Five Index 2024 dataset, hosted via DataFirst at the University of Cape Town, alongside a six-paper working paper series and webinar:

 Working with the Thrive by Five Index 2024: Explorations of Early Learning Systems in South Africa